-Subject to the following exceptions, the hotel management agreements covering our initial hotel properties are, and we expect the hotel management agreements covering the hotel properties comprising in the Capital Hotel Investment Portfolio will be, generally non-terminable by us or the property manager.
+Subject to the following exceptions, the hotel management agreements covering our initial hotel properties are, and we expect the hotel management agreements covering the hotel properties comprising the Capital Hotel Investment Portfolio and the hotel management agreement covering the Vail Marriott Mountain Resort & Spa will be, generally non-terminable by us or the property manager.

 - Early Termination for Cause.
 Subject to certain qualifications, including based on materiality, the hotel management agreements are generally terminable upon (i) casualty or condemnation of the hotel or (ii) the occurrence of certain events of default.
-Events of default under the hotel management agreements generally include: - the filing by either party of a voluntary petition in bankruptcy or insolvency or a petition for reorganization under any bankruptcy law, or the admission by either party that it is unable to pay its debts as they become due; - the consent to an involuntary petition in bankruptcy or the failure to vacate, within 90 days from the date of entry thereof, any order approving an involuntary petition by - the entering of an order, judgment or decree by any court, upon the application of a creditor, adjudicating either party as bankrupt or insolvent or approving a petition seeking reorganization or appointing a receiver, trustee, or liquidator of all or a substantial part of either party's assets, that remains in effect for an aggregate of 60 days; - the failure of either party to make any payment required to be made under the hotel management agreement, as of the due date as specified in the agreement, and not cured within 10 days, in the case of our initial hotel properties, or 30 days, in the case of the Capital Hotel Investment Portfolio, after receipt of notice from the nondefaulting party; - in the case of our initial hotel properties, our or any of our affiliates being or becoming a specially designated national or blocked person; or - the failure of either party to perform, keep or fulfill any of its other covenants, undertakings, obligations or conditions set forth in the hotel management agreement, subject to a 30 day cure period.
+Events of default under the hotel management agreements generally include: - the filing by either party of a voluntary petition in bankruptcy or insolvency or a petition for reorganization under any bankruptcy law, or the admission by either party that it is unable to pay its debts as they become due; - the consent to an involuntary petition in bankruptcy or the failure to vacate, within 90 days, or 60 days in the case of the Vail Marriott Mountain Resort & Spa, from the date of entry thereof, any order approving an involuntary petition by either party; - the entering of an order, judgment or decree by any court, upon the application of a creditor, adjudicating either party as bankrupt or insolvent or approving a petition seeking reorganization or appointing a receiver, trustee, or liquidator of all or a substantial part of either party's assets, that remains in effect for an aggregate of 60 days, or an aggregate of 30 days in the case of the Vail Marriott Mountain Resort & Spa; - the failure of either party to make any payment required to be made under the hotel management agreement, as of the due date as specified in the agreement, and not cured within 10 days, in the case of our initial hotel properties, 30 days, in the case of the Capital Hotel Investment Portfolio, or 20 days, in the case of the Vail Marriott Mountain Resort & Spa, after receipt of notice from the non-defaulting party; - in the case of our initial hotel properties, our or any of our affiliates being or becoming a specially designated national or blocked person;

+- the failure of either party to perform, keep or fulfill any of its other covenants, undertakings, obligations or conditions set forth in the hotel management agreement, subject to a 30 day cure period; or - in the case of the Vail Marriott Mountain Resort & Spa, our failure to fund required working capital within the specified time frame and continued failure for 5 business days after receiving notice thereof from the property manager.

-In addition, the hotel management agreement for the Frenchman's Reef & Morning Star Marriott Beach Resort is terminable by the non-defaulting party upon a default under an international services agreement.
+In addition, the hotel management agreement for the Frenchman's Reef & Morning Star Marriott Beach Resort is terminable by the non-defaulting party upon a default under an international services agreement, which we expect to assume unchanged, pursuant to which Marriott will provide us with certain services that are furnished generally by Marriott to other hotels within the chain of full-service hotels it manages outside the United States and in territories of the United States, including advertising, marketing, promotions, sales and computer support services.